kg4giy/fabric/README.md

 `$ fab cmd:"echo pi:'newpassword' | chpasswd"`

 Once you have changed the password, you will need to update the script you are using going forward for ssh access or it will bomb out on you.
+The password has to be fairly simple.
+Any special characters will cause issues.

 ### Update the software